-Compared to most other POPs, historical SCCP production and use are much higher.
-Therefore also the amount of waste can be expected to be high, although a lot of it has already been disposed of in the landfills and the environment.
+Compared to most other POPs, historical production and use of SCCPs are much higher.
+Therefore also the amount of waste can be expected to be high.
+However, as the use started already in the 1930’s and hazardous waste management capacity and practices were not developed until 1970’s, it can be assumed that a large amount of wastes containing SCCPs have already been disposed of. .

-Use of SCCPs has started in the 1930’s and many applications have long service-lives (for example conveyor belts, cooling oils, sealants, paints, adhesives and floorings used in construction sector).
+Many applications of SCCPs have long service-lives (for example conveyor belts, cooling oils, sealants, paints, adhesives and floorings used in construction sector).
 European Commission (2011) cites service-life of a conveyor belt at 2-30 years.
-Therefore waste originating from past use can still be found.
+Therefore waste originating from currently prohibited uses can still be found.
 On the other hand, metal and leather processing fluids and also the treated leather products have relatively short product life cycles.
-It can therefore be assumed that the used processing fluids, as well as the treated leather products will soon be disposed of and managed after prohibition (German Federal Environment Agency, 2015).
+It can therefore be assumed that the used processing fluids, as well as the treated leather products will soon be disposed of after prohibition (German Federal Environment Agency, 2015).

 SCCPs have been used worldwide as a fire retardant or plasticiser in materials, such as plastics (PVC and EVA), rubbers, fabrics, inks, paints, adhesives and surface coatings and leather, that are used to produce e.g. equipment, pipes, apparel, clothing, footwear, and accessories.
 SCCPs have been found in construction waste and consumer articles in levels of up to 7 000 mg/kg.

 SCCPs may be released from products and articles during the service life as well as after their disposal, unless properly managed.
-European Commission (2011) assumes that about 8 % of the SCCP in sealants is emitted during lifetime.
-Historically most articles containing SCCPs have likely been landfilled due to lack of other means of waste management.
-Landfill leachates and sludges from waste water treatment may therefore contain SCCPs;
+European Commission (2011) assumes that about 8 % of the SCCPs in sealants is emitted during lifetime.
+Also landfill leachates and sludges from waste water treatment contain SCCPs (Danish Environmental Protection Agency, 2014);

-There is recent evidence on consumer products (toys, sports accessories, electric cables of kitchen equipment) containing several thousands of mg/kg SCCP which are commonly found on the EU market (KEMI, 2016, BTHA, 2016, see Annex IV).
+There is recent evidence on consumer products (toys, sports accessories, electric cables of kitchen equipment) containing several thousands of mg/kg SCCPs which are commonly found on the EU market (KEMI, 2016, BTHA, 2016, see Annex III).
 It is not possible to identify the SCCP-containing consumer products without laboratory analysis and there are considerable uncertainties related to analyses;

 Second major use is as an additive in metal-working and machining lubricants and coolants.
-In many regions this use has ended due to prohibitions, and there is likely not much waste being formed.
-Where used, these would need to be disposed of according to the national regulations and practices and not recycled;
+In many regions this use has ended due to prohibitions, and there is likely not much waste containing SCCPs being generated , except where longer chain chlorinated paraffins contain SCCPs;

-Many materials that SCCPs have been used in are often recycled or reused (e.g. plastics, rubber and textiles, building joint sealants).
-SCCP containing waste should not be subjected to recycling.
-Elevated SCCP concentrations have been found in biota by an e-waste recycling site in China (Luo et al., 2017, Yuan et al., 2017).
-Conveyor belts are increasingly being reused or recycled by reduction to powder and subsequent manufacture of new belts, curtains, mats and building materials (European Commission, 2011).
+Many materials containing SCCPs have been recycled or reused (e.g. plastics, rubber and textiles, building joint sealants) .
+Elevated SCCP concentrations have been found in biota near an e-waste recycling site in China (Luo et al., 2017, Yuan et al., 2017).
+Conveyor belts have been recycled by reduction to powder and subsequent manufacture of new belts, curtains, mats and building materials (European Commission, 2011).

-Materials and articles may contain unintentional SCCPs.
 Use of MCCPs may lead to high concentrations of SCCPs in the products and articles (the EU limit for unintentional trace contamination was set at 1 500 mg/kg in articles to allow for continued use of MCCPs).
 MCCPs containing up to 1% by weight SCCPs, are commonly used as alternatives to SCCPs.
-Also possible recycling of metal-working oils may have lead to SCCP being present in unintended applications.
+Also possible recycling of metal-working oils may have lead to SCCPs being present in unintended applications.

-Wastes may contain variable concentrations of SCCPs, depending on the quantities in which they were originally introduced in specific products and the quantities released during product use and waste management.
-Waste consisting of, containing or contaminated with SCCP (hereinafter referred to as “SCCP wastes”) may be found in:
+Wastes may contain variable concentrations of SCCPs, depending on the quantities in which they were originally present in specific products and the quantities released during product use and waste management.
+Waste consisting of, containing or contaminated with SCCPS (hereinafter referred to as “SCCP wastes”) may be found as:

-(a) SCCP chemical:
+(a) SCCP chemicals: